-Thoracic Key focus should be on delivering Reduction in backlog of patients waiting over 62 days to enable delivery of 75% of patients starting their first definitive cancer treatment 62 days from poi of suspicion Thoracic surgery (component of lung cancer pathway) Baseline Describe the baseline as of April 2023 from which you will be working Current performance: the thoracic surgery component to the lung cancer SCP should meet the standard that patients are treated within 21 days of the decision to treat.
+Thoracic Priority area(s) Key focus should be on Reduction in backlog of patients waiting over 62 days to enable delivery of 75% of patients starting their first definitive cancer treatment 62 days from point delivering of suspicion Thoracic surgery (component of lung cancer pathway) Baseline Describe the baseline as of April 2023 from which you will be working Current performance: the thoracic surgery component to the lung cancer SCP should meet the standard that patients are treated within 21 days of the decision to treat.
 The south Wales services in SBUHB and CVUHB collaborate closely to use their joint capacity to achieve this target through cross referring patients when necessary to ensure timely treatment.
 Specific data to retrospectively confirm performance against the 21 day target is currently being collated.
 Q!
-Milestones Delivery milestones will be agreed with providers if performance is not achieving the component waiting time target of 21 days (while 75% is the overall SCP performance target, the aim for the thoracic surgery component is to achieve/maintain full compliance subject to SCP measurement rules).
-Q1 Actions - To monitor performance of thoracic surgery against the SCP component waiting time for the 3 main providers (CVUHB, SBUHB, LHCH) on a quarterly basis.
-Monitor breaches of the component waiting time target and reasons for breaching on a quarterly basis.
-Maintain support for the collaboration across the south Wales centres to use available capacity to meet the target and maintain equity for patients with lung cancer.
+Milestones - Delivery milestones will be agreed with providers if performance is not achieving the component waiting time target of 21 days (while 75% is the overall SCP performance target, the aim for the thoracic surgery component is to achieve/maintain full compliance subject to SCP measurement rules).
+Q1 Actions - To monitor performance of thoracic surgery against the SCP component waiting time for the 3 main providers (CVUHB, SBUHB, LHCH) on a quarterly QI Actions basis. - Monitor breaches of the component waiting time target and reasons for breaching on a quarterly basis. - Maintain support for the collaboration across the south Wales centres to use available capacity to meet the target and maintain equity for patients with lung cancer.
 Q2, 3 & 4 Milestones - See quarter 1.
 Q2, 3 & 4 Actions - See quarter 1.
 Risks - Risks to delivery (such as theatre staff recruitment and retention) will be monitored. - As noted already, close collaboration across the south Wales centres provides opportunity for mitigation where risks develop in one provider.
 Outcomes - The monitoring process will include performance against the SCP and activity against contracts.
-WHSSC also intends to hold a thoracic surgery improvement and innovation day in 2023-24 which will include reporting of patient reported outcomes, and clinical and service outcomes.
+WHSSC also intends to hold a thoracic surgery improvement and innovation day in 2023-24 which will include reporting of patient reported outcomes, and clinical and service outcomes. improvement and innovation ady in 2020 21 which will include reporting or patient reported outcomes, and climical and service outcomes.
 Alignment with - Workforce plans are the responsibility of the provider health board.
-As part of monitoring delivery, underlying capacity plans will also be monitored workforce plans Alignment with Financial pla 77 63 77 77 77,
+As part of monitoring delivery, underlying capacity plans will also be monitored. workforce plans Alignment with Financial plans - The delivery plan will be agreed in the context of the resources in the WHSSC ICP 2023-26.
+63